CE Credits: 10 Federal Tax Law, 2 Regulatory Ethics, 6 AFTR

 Click on a chapter title to view the content description

-Part I: Ethics and Best Practices
+Part I: Ethics Due Diligence and Penalties

 This chapter will explain how to determine who qualifies as a tax return preparer, what representation rights a preparer has, how that individual is bound by the Circular 230 guidelines, and what it means for a tax preparer to behave ethically and responsibly.